- The winter storm blanketed several states in the mid-Atlantic and South on Monday, closing schools and causing power outages.

 Three more people died when an SUV and snowplow collided in Montgomery County, Maryland, NBC reported.

-Washington Mayor Muriel Bowser declared a snow emergency Monday and advised residents to stay home.
+In Washington, Mayor Muriel Bowser declared a snow emergency on Monday and advised residents to stay home.
 President Joe Biden, who was returning to the White House from Delaware, had his helicopter grounded by snow and traveled by motorcade from Joint Base Andrews in Maryland.

-Contributing: Christal Hayes, USA TODAY; Bill Atkinson, The Progress-Index; The Associated Press
+Contributing: Doyle Rice and Christal Hayes, USA TODAY; The Associated Press

 I-95 in Virginia packed with stranded motorists after winter storm